samayo/bulletproof/README.md

 ![FORK](http://i.imm.io/1m7EN.jpeg)
 Incase you have missed it.
-It means, you should not call methods like `->setImageSize()` or `resizeImageTo()` when you are uploading non-image files, such as .txt .mp3 files ...
+It means, you should not call methods like `->watermark()` or `resizeImageTo()` when you are uploading non-image files, such as .txt .mp3 files ...
 (As I have done that once..)

 ###License